walterhiggins/WMPJS/book-outline.md

 To download and install ScriptCraft follow these steps...

 1. Visit http://scriptcraftjs.org/download/latest/
-2. Right-click on the scriptcraft.jar file and select 'Save Link As...' from the popup menu.
+2. Right-click on the scriptcraft.jar file and select 'Save Link As...' from the pop-up menu.
 3. Save the file to the CraftBukkit plugins folder.
 If there is no `plugins` folder in your craftbukkit folder it's probably because you haven't yet launched CraftBukkit.
 The first time CraftBukkit is launched it creates a couple of configuration files and a plugins folder so make sure you've launched CraftBukkit at least once before attempting to download ScriptCraft.

 If there is already a scriptcraft.jar file in your CraftBukkit plugins folder (if this isn't the first time you've installed ScriptCraft) , make sure to remove it first before saving the new file.

 If CraftBukkit is running, stop it by issuing the `stop` command in the server console.

-Launch Craftbukkit by double clicking the launch script you created in chapter 1.
+Launch CraftBukkit by double clicking the launch script you created in chapter 1.
 When CraftBukkit starts up you should see an `Enabling scriptcraft` message appear in the server console.
 The first time it's loaded, the ScriptCraft plugin will unzip a lot of files into a new `plugins/scriptcraft` folder inside your CraftBukkit folder.
 Your server console output might look something like this...

     Enabling scriptcraft v2.0.6-2014-04-20
     Directory /home/walter/cb179/plugins/scriptcraft does not exist.